 With 20 school districts in the public school system, 39 schools within the Catholic Diocese, and several private educational institutions, education is a community priority in Sedgwick County.
-An educated citizenry generally benefits an entire community because it typically includes a lower than otherwise unemployment rate and more individuals who get involved, vote, and perform community service.
+An educated citizenry generally benefits an entire community because it typically includes a lower unemployment rate and more individuals who get involved, vote, and perform community service.

-As of 2016, among residents age 25 and older, 25.9 percent have earned at least a high school diploma.
-In Sedgwick County, another 24.1 percent of the population has some college but no degree, while 7.7 percent has earned an associate's degree.
+As of 2017, among residents age 25 and older, 26.5 percent have earned at least a high school diploma.
+In Sedgwick County, another 23.6 percent of the population had some college but no degree, while 8.8 percent has earned an associate's degree.

-According to the 2016 American Community Survey, approximately 20.1 percent of residents age 25 and older have at least a bachelor's degree.
-Sedgwick County also has 11.4 percent of residents age 25 and older who report having a graduate or professional degree.
+According to the 2017 American Community Survey, approximately 19.8 percent of residents age 25 and older have at least a bachelor's degree.
+Sedgwick County also has 11.2 percent of residents age 25 and older who report having a graduate or professional degree.

-&lt;sup>2 American Community Survey, 2016
+2 American Community Survey, 2017